We are Ovipost. We farm bugs. You probably have questions.

 Sounds like you’ve had quite a ride.
 Why is this work important to you?

 We weren’t joking about bug farming saving the world.
 By using insects as a viable protein source, we can eliminate reliance on dredging the ocean floor and exploiting rainforests.
-Bug farming drastically reduces greenhouse grasses.
+Bug farming drastically reduces greenhouse gases.
 For the sake of the planet, agriculture needs to change now.
 And we are doing our part to change it.

 As queer entrepreneurs, we are used to bucking the system.
 We believe in change, but we also believe in using what works.
 Our farms in Florida and Mississippi combine new technology with tried-and-true traditional agriculture methods.
 We never use a $60K solution for a $2K problem.
 We are lean, resourceful, and a ton of fun at parties.